JTP75/justbot/src/app/README.md

 - Access bot configuration
 - Load/save sessions
 - Interact with conversation history
-- Any other task involving a mutable `RustBot` ref
+- Any other task involving a mutable `PuetceApp` ref

 ### With Connection Clients
 The bot coordinates with external services: